Jump to recipe →

 • Peppermint oil – This is optional.
 Peppermint extract can be used instead, but it’s strong stuff, so don’t go overboard!

-• Eggs – Let these come to room temperature.
+• Large eggs – Let these come to room temperature before you begin.

-• Unsweetened cocoa powder – Natural cocoa powder will give you a lighter color and more acidic flavor, while Dutch processed cocoa is milder in flavor and darker in color.
+• Unsweetened cocoa powder – Natural cocoa powder will give you a lighter color and more acidic flavor, while Dutch-processed cocoa is milder in flavor and darker in color.

 • All-purpose flour